-- 1. After the student has submitted an application for Field Placement, the Field Director will contact the student for any needed clarifications.
-The field placement application MUST list specific agencies that the student is interested in pursuing placement with. - 2.
-The Field Director will contact the agency to determine if they are in a position to consider a student for placement, explain the expectations for field instructors, and to evaluate the suitability of the site. - 3.
-If the site is suitable, the Field Director will approve that the student move forward with setting up the placement. - 4.
-The student will register for the Field Practicum course and be assigned to a Faculty Liaison. - 5.
+- 1. After the student has submitted an application for Practicum Placement, the Practicum Director will contact the student for any needed clarifications.
+The Practicum placement application MUST list specific agencies that the student is interested in pursuing placement with. - 2.
+The Practicum Director will contact the agency to determine if they are in a position to consider a student for placement, explain the expectations for Practicum instructors, and to evaluate the suitability of the site. - 3.
+If the site is suitable, the Practicum Director will approve that the student move forward with setting up the placement. - 4.
+The student will register for the Practicum course and be assigned to a Faculty Liaison. - 5.
 The Liaison arranges to meet with the student and supervisory personnel in the agency.
-During the initial visit, the Faculty Liaison will provide any needed orientation, answer questions, and review and discuss the draft of the Learning Contract with the student and Field Instructor have developed.
+During the initial visit, the Faculty Liaison will provide any needed orientation, answer questions, and review and discuss the draft of the Learning Contract with the student and Practicum Instructor have developed.
 Suggestions for any revisions or amendments are made at that time. - 6.
 The Liaison will visit the agency at least one more time during the course of the placement with the purpose of ensuring the placement is proceeding successfully and to help prevent any misunderstanding between the student, agency, and the University.
 Both the student and the agency personnel should feel free to call the Faculty Liaison about any questions or concerns that arise between visits.

-Field Roles and Responsibilities
+Practicum Roles and Responsibilities

-Field Instructor: The Field Instructor is the agency employee formally assigned to supervise and instruct the student during the Field Placement.
-The agency Field Instructor plays the single most critical role in a successful Field Placement and often leaves a life-long impression on the new social worker.
-The student often models his/her role of practitioner from observations of the Field Instructor.
+Practicum Instructor: The Practicum Instructor is the agency employee formally assigned to supervise and instruct the student during the Practicum Placement.
+The agency Practicum Instructor plays the single most critical role in a successful Practicum Placement and often leaves a life-long impression on the new social worker.
+The student often models his/her role of practitioner from observations of the Practicum Instructor.

-The Field Instructor is required to have an MSW or a BSW, as well as a minimum of two years experience in the Field Agency.
-However, in rural areas, such as southern West Virginia, exceptions to these criteria are sometimes made given the shortage of MSW trained Field Instructors.
+The Practicum Instructor is required to have an MSW or a BSW, as well as a minimum of two (2) years experience in the Practicum Agency.
+However, in rural areas, such as southern West Virginia, exceptions to these criteria are sometimes made given the shortage of MSW trained Practicum Instructors.
 In the rare case where an MSW or a BSW staff was not available supervision from another agency has been substituted.

-Ideally, the Field Instructor will set aside one hour per week of uninterrupted time for supervising the student.
+Ideally, the Practicum Instructor will set aside one hour per week of uninterrupted time for supervising the student.
 This time is often spent negotiating the Learning Contract, critiquing the student's process recordings, case reviews, discussing the student's competency thesis, the midterm and final evaluations and conferences with the Faculty Liaison.

-Recognizing how busy most Field Instructors are, some of the weekly supervision may be done by a Task Supervisor.
+Recognizing how busy most Practicum Instructors are, some of the weekly supervision may be done by a Task Supervisor.

-Task Supervisor: An agency employee other than the Field Instructor who supervises the student's performance and fosters the student's learning.
-Frequently, a task supervisor is used when the student intern is assigned to agency programs outside the Field Instructor's direct purview.
+Task Supervisor: An agency employee other than the Practicum Instructor who supervises the student's performance and fosters the student's learning.
+Frequently, a task supervisor is used when the student intern is assigned to agency programs outside the Practicum Instructor's direct purview.

-The following list of activities and responsibilities represent the commitment made by field instructors and field agencies:
+The following list of activities and responsibilities represent the commitment made by Practicum instructors and Practicum agencies: